Project Summary

 Salmonella was isolated from 67.0% (236/352) of environmental samples and 64.2% (43/67) of cull cow fecal samples.
 Prevalence of Salmonella in the environment varied widely among the 11 farms, ranging from 31.3% to 96.9%.
 Salmonella prevalence varied significantly by environmental location (Fig. 1), with higher proportions of positive samples from the maternity (83.0%, 73/88) and hospital pens (68.2%, 60/88) and lower proportions from the calf housing (58.0%, 51/88) and cow housing areas (59.1%, 52/88).

 Resistance to individual antimicrobial agents was generally low, ranging from 0% to 11.6% of all isolates tested (Table 1).
 However, some isolates were resistant to as many as 11 drugs.
 Multidrug resistance, defined here as resistance to two or more classes of antimicrobial agent, was evident in 11.9% (27/226) of environmental isolates and 19.5% (8/41) of fecal isolates.
-Five (45.5%) of the farms in our study yielded MDR Salmonella isolates from the environment, cull cattle, or both.
+Five (45.5%) of the farms in this study yielded MDR Salmonella isolates from the environment, cull cattle, or both.
 Isolates from the calf housing area and maternity pen were significantly more likely to be MDR than isolates from the cow housing area and hospital pen.

 Implications